 Patty blowing out the candles which would be saved and used for the next birthday cake.

 I have a soft cloth diaper around my neck - I must have had a cold or the mumps?
 We experienced all the childhood illnesses - chicken pox, measles, mumps, German measles - there weren't vaccines for those diseases in the 1950's.
 I had scarlet fever as well.
 I don't remember which diseases required the family to be quarantined - scarlet fever was one, but my mother or father had to put a sign on the back door - we always used the back door - saying the house was in quarantine and no one could come in.
 My father was the only one who could go out - to work or to do grocery shopping.
-We would have to go down to the Town Hall after Dr Gorman (who came to the house) said that we could go back to school - I seem to think that the school or town nurse was located there.
+We would have to go down to the Town Hall after Dr Gorman (who came to the house) said that we could go back to school - I seem to think that the school or town nurse was located there and we had to check in with her before we could return to school.

 Back in the 1950s the smallpox vaccine was the first vaccine a baby received - it had to leave a scar or you would have to get it again.
 Polio was an important vaccine especially in the early 1950s during the polio epidemic.
 I received the Salk polio vaccine injection as a baby but then the Sabin oral polio vaccine was developed.
 We received that in school.
 We all lined up and the school nurse would give each of us the vaccine.